-- You require a medically necessary skilled service such as skilled nursing, physical therapy, or speech therapy. - Services are received from an agency accredited by the Joint Commission for Accreditation of Health Care Organizations (JCAHO) and/or a Medicare-certified agency. - Services are prescribed by a physician and approved by Wellmark for the treatment of illness or injury. - Services are not more costly than alternative services that would be effective for diagnosis and treatment of your condition.
+- You require a medically necessary skilled service such as skilled nursing, physical therapy, or speech therapy. - Services are received from an agency accredited by the Joint Commission for Accreditation of Health Care

+- Organizations (JCAHO) and/or a Medicare-certified agency. - Services are prescribed by a physician and approved by Wellmark for the treatment of illness or injury. - Services are not more costly than alternative services that would be effective for diagnosis and treatment of your condition. - The care is referred by a Network Provider and approved by Wellmark.